 Grains, processed foods, meat, milk, eggs, and corn oil all contain omega-6 EFAs.
 Eggs (especially omega-3 eggs), canola oil, and walnuts contain omega-3 EFAs.
 However, the best sources of omega-3 EFAs come from fatty fish such as cod, tuna, halibut, mackerel, herring, trout, sardines, and salmon.

 Omega-3 EFAs can be added to a child’s diet with a fish oil supplement purchased over-the-counter or online at a grocery, drug, or health-food store.
 It can be taken one or more times every day.
-Children may find swallowing fish oil capsules difficult, and several flavored chewable or custard-like options are also available.
+Children may find swallowing fish oil capsules difficult, but several flavored chewable or custard-like options are also available.
 Alternatively, adult-sized gel caps can be squeezed into a small child’s mouth or swallowed by an older child.

 The recommended dosage of the omega-3 fatty acids EPA and DHA for all ages is at least 650 mg/day (total).
 Medical supervision is recommended for daily intakes above 3 grams.
 There has been no research on the optimal dose for children with autism and research on other disorders shows that the best dose of EFA depends on the disorder, but it seems to range from 1-2 grams per day.
 Research on using EFA supplementation to treat autism and related disorders have used doses of omega-3 EFAs at 540-2320 mg per day (0.5-2.3 grams/day).
 If you choose omega-3 EFAs as an alternative therapy, ask your child’s pediatrician what dose is appropriate for your child.